richelbilderbeek/dlip/report/README.md

  [8]  1.1698791  3.9565639  0.1177556  0.9994423  2.5219089  2.5219089  2.2418723
 [15]  1.2794789  1.2794789  3.6391068  9.8897387
 ```

+And then the neural network has to predict which parameters this tree had.

 ### What software to use for neural networks